 - Complete a facilitated strategic planning exercise (like a SWOT Analysis) that addresses organizational vulnerabilities as a prelude to addressing individual vulnerabilities.

 - Examining team member personality profiles as part of an off-site retreat.
-Through active exploration, individuals learn about the strengths and blind spots associated with typical personality/behavior styles, which enables them to build practices for effectively communicating and collaborating with others.
+Through active exploration, individuals will learn about the strengths and blind spots associated with typical personality/behavior styles.
+This then enables them to build practices for effectively communicating and collaborating with others.

 - Help the team build their competence by completing an improvement project.
-The project success will build their confidence and trust in working together, and the process will identify any significant team issues that need to be addressed.
+The project’s success will build their confidence and trust in working together.
+The process will also identify any significant team issues that need to be addressed.

 Dysfunction No. 2: Fear of Conflict

-Teams are more valuable than individuals when they are synergistic, and great decisions are made more quickly when there is productive conflict in the discussion.
+Teams are more valuable than individuals when they are synergistic.
+Similarly, great decisions are made more quickly when there is productive conflict in the discussion.
 Too many teams avoid confrontation and end up with poor decisions.
-The fear of conflict is a direct result of an absence of trust on a team.
-Improve trust on the team and the fear of healthy conflict evaporates.
+The fear of conflict is a direct result of an absence of trust in a team.
+Improve trust in the team and the fear of healthy conflict evaporates.